openPMD/openPMD-standard/STANDARD.md

   - `particlesPath`
     - type: 1-dimensional array containing N *(string)*
-    - description: List of regular expressions (regex) that specify the location of particle species *relative* from the `basePath`.
+    - description: List of globbing expressions that specify the location of particle containers *relative* from the `basePath`.
-                   Let the path to a particle species be denoted by `<pathToContainingGroup>/<containingGroupName>/<particleSpeciesName>`,
-                   relative to the `basePath` and starting
-                   with a leading slash `/`.
+                   Particle containers are openPMD groups that contain (one or more) particle species.
+                   Each group in a particle container is treated as a particle species.
-                   The particle can be specified in three different ways:
+                   The entries in the `particlesPath` can be specified in two different ways:

-      1. **Full path to the group containing particles**:
+      1. **Full path to particle container**:
-        The `particlesPath` contains
-        `<pathToContainingGroup>/<containingGroupName>/`
-        This mode is recognized by both the leading and trailing slash `/`.
+        An entry in the `particlesPath` that starts and ends with a slash `/`.
-        Any group found in this group will be interpreted as a particle species.
-      2. **Full path to the particle species itself**:
-        The `particlesPath` contains
-        `<pathToContainingGroup>/<containingGroupName>/<particleSpeciesName>`
-        This mode is recognized by a leading, but no trailing slash `/`.
-        This specific path will be interpreted as a particle record.
+        This can also be a globbing expression:

+        a.
+A single `%` expands to any legal group name.
+        b.
+A double `%%` expands to any legal path.
+Unlike a single `%`, its expansion may contain slashes.
+The full path may start with a double `%%` instead of the leading slash `/`.

+        As a regular expression: `(/|%%)[[:alnum:]_%/]+/`.

-      3. **Shorthand notation: Name of groups that contain particles**:
+      2. **Shorthand notation: Name of mesh containers**:
-        The `particlesPath` contains `<containingGroupName>/`.
-        This mode is recognized by no leading, but a trailing slash.
-        No further slashes than the trailing slash must be used.
+        An entry in the `particlesPath` that ends with a slash `/` and contains no other slashes.
-        Any group with the specified name will be treated as containing only particles.
+        Any group with the specified name will be treated as a particles container.
+        There is no globbing support.

+        As a regular expression: `[[:alnum:]_]+/`.

-    - Examples for the 3 different notations:
+    - Examples for the 2 different notations:

-      1. `.*/particles/` is equivalent to `particles/` (see format 3).
+      1. `%%/particles/` is equivalent to `particles/` (see format 2).
         Specifying `/particles/` refers only to the `particles` group found directly in the base path, e.g. in a group-based file:

           - `/data/0/particles/e` will be recognized as a particle species,
           - but `/data/100/generations/2/particles/e` will not.

-        In this example, `/generations/[[:num:]]+/particles/` can be used to refer to the particles found at different particle generations.
+        In this example, `/generations/%/particles/` can be used to refer to the particles found at different particle generations.
-      2. `/particles/e` refers only to this particular particle species relative from the `basePath`.
-E.g., in a group-based file:

-          - `/data/100/particles/e` will be recognized as a particle species,
-          - but neither will `/data/50/particles/i`,
-          - nor will `/data/0/generations/2/particles/e`.

-      3. `particles/`: Any group with name `particles` contains only particle species.
+      2. `particles/`: Any group with name `particles` contains only particle species.
         In a group-based file, this will recognize the following paths as particle species: